httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Obsolete Digest Header Field Parameters {#obsolete-parameters}

-This RFC obsoletes the usage of parameters with `Digest` introduced in Section 4.1.1 and 4.2 of [RFC3230] because this feature has not been widely deployed and complicates field-value processing.
+This document obsoletes the usage of parameters with `Digest` introduced in Section 4.1.1 and 4.2 of [RFC3230] because this feature has not been widely deployed and complicates field-value processing.

+Field parameters provided a common way to attach additional information to a representation-data-digest, but if they are used as an input to validate the checksum, an attacker could alter them to steer the validation behavior.

+A digest-algorithm can still be parameterized defining its own way to encode parameters into the representation-data-digest in such a way as to mitigate security risks related to its computation.

 # Relationship to Subresource Integrity (SRI)